 Once you have cut your paracord to size it is a good idea to melt the ends so that it is easy to get the cord through the holes.
 Now you can start lacing boards together.

 - Make sure you are paying attention to what side of the board is up and what side is down so that you end up with all the good-looking sides facing up.

 - It looks best to have all the knots on the bottom.

 - Once you have finished a lace go back and pull each “X” to get the slack out

 Now all you have to do is hang the chair from whatever structure you have available.
-I used some 2×4’s between the trees in my back yard (not the prettiest but it works).
+I used some 2×4’s between the trees in my backyard (not the prettiest but it works).

 Just drill a couple of holes in each of the four corners you would like to hang the chair from and thread the paracord through them.
-I put the front cords back one board from the end so that it would be more comfortable on the back of my legs.
+I put the front cords back on board from the end so that it would be more comfortable on the back of my legs.

-For a somewhat laid back chair attach the front and back cords further apart from each other with the back cords low, for more of an upright chair, like mine, put them closer together with the back cords high.
+For a somewhat laid-back chair attach the front and back cords further apart from each other with the back cords low, for more of an upright chair, like mine, put them closer together with the back cords high.
 The whole thing is completely adjustable to your liking, so tweak it till it’s comfortable for you.

 Note: I used two strands of paracord per corner, which is strong enough to hold me, but you might want to braid more together for added strength.

 See other people’s versions!
 Getting into the chair can be a little tricky (kind of like getting into a hammock) but once you do relax and enjoy it.